noahlehmann/talk-daily-automations/README.md

 A repository with examples and slides for showing off simple daily automations for IT professionals.

+## Slides and script

+Check out the slides at https://noahlehmann.github.io/talk-daily-automations/slides.pdf!

 ## Setup

 ### Git hooks